 Same thing with sodas.
 Keep a large pitcher of ice water on the table, but put the sodas on a shelf in the garage.
 Consider offering a small incentive for drinking water or milk with meals.
 A few extra minutes at bedtime is a nice reward and easy for Mom to follow through with.

 When serving meals, leave the pasta & other starches on the stove, but make sure large bowls of salad & veggies remain on the table.
 Lazy creatures that we are, most people will not walk the 3 feet to the stove to get their second helpings if there’s an option within arms length.
 Same thing for chips, cookies, etc. Serve yourself a SMALL portion, then close up the bag and put it back in the cupboard.
 If you leave it on the table, your hand is liable to sneak over there, when you’re not looking.

 2. If you want to train a dog, you’ve got to be smarter than the dog.
-Works with kids too.
+Works with kids and healthy eating too.

 When your kid does well at their piano recital, take them out for frozen yogurt rather than an ice cream sundae.
 The praise and the concept of a “special treat” is what is important, not the fat content of the food consumed.

 If all else fails, you have one undeniable option – your checkbook.
 You or your spouse buy nearly 100% of the food your family eats.
 Set firm policies about what comes into your house.

 My husband can buy ice cream, bacon, and big bags of shredded cheese.
 He’s a grown man and he can do what he likes.
 But we have agreed that he won’t do it out of our regular grocery budget.
 If he wants those things, he needs to pay for them with cash out of his pocket.
 They still show up sometimes, but we don’t have them nearly as often as we used to.